rock-lab/nusg_paper_2023/README.md

 For example:

-`Rscript gene_vulnerability_analysis.R --data example_nusG_data.txt --strain H37Rv --label RS  --output ./results/ --cores 20`
+`Rscript gene_vulnerability_analysis.R --data data/example_counts_H37Rv_biotinRR.txt --strain H37Rv --label biotinRR  --output ./results/ --cores 20`

+This will create a local folder "results", which will have two sub-folders containing the data passed to the model ("./results/model_data/"), and the samples obtained from the model (./results/model_data/).

 ### Plotting